 The iconic brand logo has survived to our time in its original form.
 Like a century and a half ago, the label is adorned with a large red Beefeater inscription.
 This word is the unofficial name for the guards of the Tower of London.

-The logo of this trademark consists of the word “Beefeater” and its graphic decoding.
-Above is the name, and below it is an ancient warrior with a spear.
+The logo of this trademark consists of the word “Beefeater” and its graphic design.
+Above is the name; below is an ancient warrior with a spear.
 This is the same, “beefeater.”
-Otherwise, they are called the Yeomen Warders – a separate corps of the English palace and fortress guards to protect the royals and participate in various ceremonies.
-They are bodyguards, which is why they are secretly referred to as Royal Bodyguards.
+Otherwise, they are called the Yeomen Warders, a separate corps of the English palace and fortress guards to protect the royals and participate in various ceremonies.
+They are bodyguards, which is why they are secretly called Royal Bodyguards.

 What is Beefeater?

-Beefeater is a British brand of gin with a vegetable flavor.
+Beefeater is a British gin brand with a distinctive vegetable flavor.
 Its flavors include coriander seeds, angelica, juniper, lemon peel, almonds, and other natural ingredients.
-It has been produced since 1863 but officially registered in 1876.
+It has been produced since 1863, but officially registered in 1876.
 It is produced by James Burrough Ltd. and distributed by Pernod Ricard.

 The guard stands in full ammunition.
-On his clothes are depicted traditional ornaments – the royal crown and the heraldic emblem of Tudor rose, or English rose.
-It is directly related to the royal dynasty of Tudors, which ruled in England for over a century (almost 120 years).
-Her representative, King Henry VII, formed the guard, the guard of which still flaunts on the bottles with the legendary British gin.
+His clothes depict traditional ornaments, the royal crown, and the heraldic emblem of the Tudor rose, or English rose.
+It is directly related to the royal dynasty, which ruled England for over a century (almost 120 years).
+Her representative, King Henry VII, formed the guard, the emblem of which still appears on the bottles of the legendary British gin.

-Above is the brand’s full name and the type of alcoholic drink, because originally, this was the name for an alcoholic tincture with nine ingredients.
+Above are the brand’s full name and the type of alcoholic drink, because this was originally the name of an alcoholic tincture with nine ingredients.
 But before that, the word “beefeater” stood for the guards of the Tower of London.
 It was originally their nickname given to them for their addiction to meat.

 Also, the logo reflects Beefeater’s close relationship with London.
-The city’s name is depicted in black strict sans serif type, due to which it looks contrasting.
+The city’s name is depicted in black, strict sans-serif type, which makes it stand out.
 Another iconic detail is the personal signature of James Burrough, the very founder of the brand.
 This is a tribute to historical memory and centuries-old traditions that Pernod Ricard has tried to preserve.

 Font and Colors

 The designers chose an elongated font with miniature serifs for the Beefeater logo, which are almost invisible.
 The font is simple but decorated originally.
-The fact is that they are depicted in the form of sharp ends and look harmoniously on the letters.
+The fact is that they are depicted as sharp ends and look harmonious on the letters.
 Classic letters with short, sharp serifs appear three-dimensional due to the peculiarities of the coloring.
 The word is written in uppercase with minimal space between characters.
-At the same time, “R” resembles as much as possible a walking guardsman – the trademark mascot after which it is named.
+At the same time, “R” resembles as much as possible a walking guardsman, the trademark mascot after which it is named.

 The letters are uneven in size: “B” and “R” are the longest, “FEA” is the shortest.
 Because of this, the inscription resembles an arch.
-This design has been used for a long time – since the foundation of the brand.
+This design has been used since the brand’s founding.

 The emblem’s color is also associated with the separate corps of the English palace and fortress guards, the Yeomen Warders.
-Its representatives now wear a uniform of deep red color, like blood and like a heraldic rose.
+Its representatives now wear a deep red uniform, like blood and like a heraldic rose.
 The combination of scarlet and burgundy forms smooth edges that divide each line in two.
 The logo also uses black, white, and a light golden hue.

 FAQ